XFrogs/project-centauri-frontend/src/README.md

 4. axios -> fetch library

 ## Project structure

-**Routes folder**: contains the main pages of the app eg. main page, marketplace, profile, etc
+**Commons**: contains components that are used all along the website eg. Navbar. footer.

-**Common**: contains components that are used all along the website eg. Navbar. footer.
+**Routes**: contains the main pages of the app eg. main page, marketplace, profile, etc